 The last few weeks have involved contacting a whole range of costume, sporting and women’s archives to ensure we aren’t making something that already exists, or that if we are, it is within the context of having learnt from looking, or from ‘asking things of things’.
-If we are to find something it will alter our our understanding of the construction, fabrics, colours, style and feel of touching the.
-There is an extra quality to seeing the clothes up close that I can only really appreciate as being essential to forming a relationship to the Victorian women wearing them, having worked now for so long looking only at archival images, which brings its own unique frustrations:
+If we are to find something it will alter our our understanding of the construction, fabrics, colours and styles.
+There is enormous value in seeing the clothes up close that helps us better understand the lives and activities of Victorian women who wore them.
+Up to now we have been primarily working with archival images, a method that generates a great deal of information and unique frustrations:

-How does that look from another angle? what’s underneath it? what colour was it? is it heavy? how is it fastened? is it in 1 piece, 2, 3 or more? is it restrictive? is it worn? and hundreds more questions that a photograph cannot tell you.
+How does that look from another angle?
+What’s underneath it? what colour was it?
+Is it heavy?
+How is it fastened?
+Is it in 1 piece, 2, 3 or more?
+Is it restrictive?
+Was it worn?
+Repaired?
+We ask these and hundreds more questions that a photograph cannot answer.

 Occasionally something potentially relevant comes up, which could warrant a second look, such as this Riding Habit held in the National Trust collection, which would have been worn by a woman riding side saddle.
-The techniques of construction- materials such as leather and buckles, the pattern once opened out, could reveal something about the ways in which engineering was hidden from plain sight in what appears to be everyday women’s clothing.
+The techniques of construction, such as leather and buckles, and the pattern of design, could reveal things about the ways in which engineering was hidden from plain sight in what appears to be everyday item of women’s clothing.

 Ali Wells, the Keeper of Collections at the Herbert Art Gallery and Museum in Coventry tells me she is aware of a an edwardian motorcycle outfit along with the machine (both Edwardian) in private hands somewhere on the Isle of Mann which belonged to Muriel Hind- the first woman to compete in motorcyle competitions in the UK.
-Women, technology, sport and clothing taken into the early 1900s.
+This is a great example of women, technology, sport and clothing in the early 1900s.

 A record in the Coventry Transport Museum wiki describes her style:

-My theory is that the full skirt she wears in these early motorcycling pictures would have been the same as the costume worn on the bicycle, as the images would only have been taken 5 or 10 years apart, there were no doubt fewer or no specialist ladies motorcycle tailors than bicycle tailors and the purpose similar and investment would have been large to keep making new versions of the same rational dress.
-At the very least we can assume the style would have been similar, and any motorcycle clothes would need to have the same features as bicycle clothes- narrow skirt to keep from being caught up, , potentially buttons for adjustments or easy changing, bloomers underneath and the images certainly resemble the illustrations and portraits we are used to.
+I am wondering if the full skirt she wears in these early motorcycling pictures might have been similar to costumes worn on the bicycle.
+The images would only have been taken 5 or 10 years apart.
+There were probably fewer specialist ladies motorcycle tailors than bicycle tailors at this time.
+Motorcycle clothes would require similar features as bicycle clothes – narrow skirt to keep from flapping about, potentially buttons for adjustments or easy changing, bloomers underneath.
+The images certainly resemble the illustrations and portraits in cycling periodicals.

-Photographs from the Herbert Art Gallery and Museum in Coventry give a slightly more high resolution image of the detailing of the clothes, and show a slight shift in style and quality from the portraiture of the mid 1890s.
+Photographs from the Herbert Art Gallery and Museum in Coventry give a slightly more high resolution image of the garments, and show a slight shift in style and quality from the portraiture of the mid 1890s.

 Muriel Hind was also a writer, from 1910 writing a column in The Lady Motorcyclist, clearly referencing The Lady Cyclist.
 I hope to be able to find some of her early writing or mentions of her in cycling journals seeing as she was so adventurous and enjoyed putting pen to paper.

-Whilst waiting to find out if we could visit to see the clothing, I followed a range of tangents, learning about German-born Margaret Gast who cycled competitively, winning multiple titles in the US between 1890 and 1901.
+While waiting to find out if we could see the clothing, I followed a range of tangents, learning about German-born Margaret Gast who cycled competitively, winning multiple titles in the US between 1890 and 1901.
 Look at those bloomers and those sleeves!
 On a diamond frame, and leaning forward!

 Sadly the hunt came to an end when the Isle of Man collector at the A.R.E Classic Bike Museum confirmed he only had the bike along with a pair of gloves, and so, as expected, we are back to having no surviving examples in the UK to view.